 Thandokhulu High School is not your typical school.
-It was established in Khayelitsha in 1990.
-The school had no buildings or facilities of its own and had to share facilities with Emithini Primary School according to a platoon system.
+It was established in Khayelitsha in 1990 and the school had no buildings or facilities of its own.
+It had to share facilities with Emithini Primary School according to a platoon system.
 Thandokhulu used the Primary School buildings from 12h00 – 17h00.
-In 1993 the present buildings in Mowbray was identified as a good location for the growing high school.

 Our school serves the socio-economically-challenged communities of Khayelitsha, Langa and Gugulethu, but we have students from as far away as Fish Hoek, Hout Bay and Milnerton.